 the individual is employed on the same basis as an employee (eg is paid on a fixed basis)

 the individual only incurs expenditure in respect of their employment with the business seeking to recover the VAT.
-If the individual is working for a number of different firms at the same time and their costs relate to a number of contracts,
+If the individual is working for a number of different firms at the same time and their

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.